Detecting a Leak

 Methane detectors are available for purchase and help keep your family safe by detecting natural gas in your home.
 To make sure they work properly, customers should follow the manufacturer's instructions for installation and maintenance.

-If you smell gas or have any of these warning signs:
+If you smell natural gas or observe any of the warning signs above:

 - LEAVE the area immediately.